davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 | Mouse    | 500                    | 12,000-12,500    |
 | (unused) | ---                    | 12,500-65,536    |

 Now let's say we have a program that needs to read input from the keyboard.
 That program will probably want to periodically read the keyboard's device memory to see which, if any keys are being pressed right now.
 The program code to do that knows (in ways too deep to get into here) that the keyboard's memory mapping starts at address 10,000.
 Let's say the program's keyboard query code wants to read from the keyboard's device memory at address 1,500.
 So it adds the memory address (1,500) to the keyboard's base address (10,000) to get a virtual address, 11,500.
-The program then executes a 'read' instruction at memory address 11,500 into a local register.
+The program then executes a 'read' instruction at memory address 11,500 into a CPU register.

 Our new 'memory controller' chip intercepts this read instruction and uses the table above to decode the read address.
 It sees 11,500 falls within the 'keyboard' mapped address range.
 It then subtracts the keyboard device's base address (10,000) to obtain the device-specific memory address 1,500.
 (This is just the opposite of the calculation our code did in the previous paragraph.)
 Finally, the controller issues a read from the keyboard device memory at address 1,500.
 The keyboard returns the memory value to the memory controller chip, and the memory controller returns the value to the CPU, which stores it in a register.
 The read is now complete!
 (Whew.)

-From the programmer's perspective, all of this happens seamlessly: the programmer includes a 'read' instruction with computed address 11,500 into some CPU register, and can safely assume the value has been read into that register once the next instruction executes.
+From the programmer's perspective, all of this happens seamlessly: the programmer includes a 'read' instruction with computed address 11,500 into some CPU register, and can safely assume the value has been read into that register upon the start of the next instruction.
 (And, of course, on a real computer this is all handled by operating system drivers &mdash; it's uncommon to have to write this kind of code nowadays.)

 > One aside about that 'memory controller' chip I keep mentioning: depending on the ISA, it has different names and appears in different places.
 A few years ago, if you had built your own PC or overclocked a CPU, you may have heard one of these names before.
 >
 > Clasically, this memory mapping functionality has been implemented as two interconnected chips that work together: a [Northbridge](https://en.wikipedia.org/wiki/Northbridge_(computing)) and a [Southbridge](https://en.wikipedia.org/wiki/Southbridge_(computing)).
-The Northbridge provides an interconnect between the CPU, RAM, high-speed devices and the Southbridge, which in turn is another interconnect for lower-speed devices that can't keep up with RAM speeds.
+The Northbridge connects the CPU, RAM, high-speed devices and the Southbridge directly together; the Southbridge is a separate interconnects for lower-speed devices that can't keep up with RAM speeds.
 Wikipedia has [a nice diagram](https://en.wikipedia.org/wiki/Southbridge_(computing)#/media/File:Motherboard_diagram.svg) showing how this works.
 >
-> Over time, consumer hardware has been getting faster and more bandwidth-hungry, and ISA designers have responded by pushing these chips 'up,' closer to the CPU.
-Today, there often isn't a separate Northbridge chip on higher-end hardware &mdash; it has been subsumed into the CPU itself for maximum bandwidth.
+> Over time, consumer hardware has been getting faster and more bandwidth-hungry, and ISA designers have responded by pushing these bridges 'up,' closer to the CPU.
+On today's higher-end hardware,, there often isn't a separate Northbridge chip anymore &mdash; it has been subsumed into the CPU itself to maximize transfer bandwidth.
 >
-> No matter how the ISA is designed, the core memory-mapping and redirection functionality remains critical to how computer code uses peripheral devices.
+> But, no matter how the ISA is designed, the core memory-mapping and redirection functionality remains critical to how computer code uses peripheral devices today.

 ## Copying Data